shvilam/LocalCacheLoader/README.md

-Main reason for forking is translated the code and docs to english

 LocalCacheLoader is library fully compatible with Loader / URLLoader/ NetStream and it try to replace a very light weight version of the brower cashe.